JaKooLit/Arch-Hyprland/README.md

 - After installation, check [`THIS`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Notes_to_remember#--for-nvidia-gpu-users)

 ## ✨ to use this script
-> clone this repo (latest commit only) to reduce file size download by using git.
+- clone this repo (latest commit only) to reduce file size download by using git.
 Change directory, make executable and run the script

->[!IMPORTANT]
-> Make sure you have base-devel installed

-- Without base-devel installed, script will fail

 ```bash
 git clone --depth=1 https://github.com/JaKooLit/Arch-Hyprland.git ~/Arch-Hyprland